Southgate–Lewis House: Interior wall diagonal shiplap

-When unsalvageable water-damaged wallpaper was removed, Fears discovered that the interior walls were not composed of the usual "lath and plaster," which was so common in the late 19th century Victorian buildings, but instead covered with shiplap laid diagonally, at an angle of 45 degrees relative to the frame, much as external sheathing is, making the structure quite stiff, resistant to gusts of wind (which are quite common in the region).
+When unsalvageable water-damaged wallpaper was removed, Fears discovered that the interior walls were not composed of the usual "lath and plaster", which was so common in the late 19th century Victorian buildings, but instead covered with shiplap laid diagonally, at an angle of 45 degrees relative to the frame, much as external sheathing is, making the structure quite stiff, resistant to gusts of wind (which are quite common in the region).

-Calcasieu lumber
+The Calcasieu Lumber Company's involvement

 The interior wall diagonal shiplap boards were stamped by the lumberyard, "Calcasieu Lumber Co".
 Calcasieu was founded in 1883, only a few years prior to the construction of the house.
 Calcasieu began downtown along the Colorado river between Guadalupe and Lavaca and grew to occupy six city blocks in the 1950s.
 Calcasieu Lumber Company lives on to this day.
 The Calcasieu Lumber Co. was "named after the top-quality lumber that came from Calcasieu Parish, Louisiana" – in particular, the longleaf pine.

-Unexpected treasures

-Treasures

-The restoration work on the interior of the Southgate–Lewis House revealed many unexpected treasures: a beautiful elaborate staircase balustrade, beaded tongue-in-groove (tongue and groove) hardwood paneling, patterned brass hardware, wainscotting, wood floors from old-growth heartwood longleaf pine, from the Calcasieu Pine District of Louisiana.
+The restoration work on the interior of the Southgate–Lewis House revealed many unexpected findings: an elaborate staircase balustrade, beaded tongue-in-groove (tongue and groove) hardwood paneling, patterned brass hardware, wainscotting, and wood floors from old-growth heartwood longleaf pine, from the Calcasieu Pine District of Louisiana.

 Floorplan alterations

-The restoration craftsman (Peter J. Fears) along with the restoration architect (David Hoffman) concluded that the house had not undergone any major changes in the basic floor plan since its original construction, with one exception.
-It seems reasonable to conclude, based upon a variety of structural clues, that the small kitchen was not part of the original structure created by Robert C. Lambie for John Southgate.
+Both Fears and the restoration architect David Hoffman concluded that the house had not undergone any major changes in the basic floor plan since its original construction, with one exception.
+They both also concluded that, based upon a variety of structural clues, the small kitchen was not part of the original structure created by Robert C. Lambie for John Southgate.

-A home once again

-Following the restoration of the Southgate–Lewis House, the professor moved into the home with his family.